bionic-gpt/bionic-gpt/website/content/docs/production/kubernetes.md

 ## Trying out a deployment locally

-We recommend using [Kind](https://kind.sigs.k8s.io/) which is a version of Kuberenetes you can run locally to practice deployments.
+We recommend using [Kind](https://kind.sigs.k8s.io/) which is a version of Kubernetes you can run locally to practice deployments.

 ## Setting up a local cluster with Kind